Ingwie/OpenAVRc_Dev/OpenAVRc/debug/Readme.md

 The serial port can be chosen at initialization or later using **TinyDbg_attachToStream()** method.

-It supports breakpoints and variable/ram/eeprom/flash inspection (Watch).
+It supports breakpoints and variable/ram/eeprom/flash inspection (Watch) and variable modification.

 When the sketch is stopped due to a breakpoint, **TinyDbg** displays the breakpoint's ID and in which function the breakpoint is located.